SteveMarshall/stevemarshall.github.io/_posts/2007-11-02-perfection.md

 **All of it**.

-If there's a single piece of functionality that you feel you can't provide in raw <abbr class="caps">HTML</abbr>, you're doing it wrong.
+If there's a single piece of functionality that you feel you can't provide in raw HTML, you're doing it wrong.

 This doesn't mean the interaction has to be as rich as it might be, but it should be usable.